 If you buy an upgraded version of Red Dead Redemption 2 you’ll get bonus in-game content and some unique items.
-Rockstar and its retail partners are offering several different Red Dead Redemption 2 editions so you’ll want to make sure you buy the right bundle for you and your budget.
+Rockstar and its retail partners are offering several different Red Dead Redemption 2 editions so you’ll want to make sure you buy the right bundle for your interest level, time, and your budget.

 Retailers are currently offering three Red Dead Redemption 2 editions.
 These include the the standard edition, the Special Edition, and the Ultimate Edition.
 Rockstar’s also selling a Red Dead Redemption 2 Collector’s Box that’s full of unique items including playing cards and a bandana.

 In this guide we’ll take you through each edition of the game and help you choose the right one for you.